Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications: Quasars Sample and Methods

 \subsection{Identification Methodology of Periodicity}

 In this section, we design the following two steps to identify raw periodic quasar candidates.
-In next section, we will select out the final candidates sample according to the estimated significance of the periodicity.
+In the next section, we will select out the final candidate sample according to the estimated significance of the periodicity.

-First, we employ the generalized Lomb-Scargle (GLS) periodogram \citep{Zechmeister2009} implemented in the \texttt{pyastronomy}\footnote{\texttt{pyastronomy} is available at \url{https://pyastronomy.readthedocs.io/en/latest/index.html}.} package.
-The Lomb-Scargle (LS) periodogram was proposed by \cite{Lomb1976} and \cite{Scargle1982} and had become a widely used method to detect periodic signals in unevenly sampled data.
+First, we employ the generalized Lomb-Scargle periodogram (GLSP; \citealt{Zechmeister2009}) implemented in the {\tt pyastronomy}\footnote{\url{https://pyastronomy.readthedocs.io/en/latest/index.html}.} package.
+The Lomb-Scargle periodogram (LSP) was proposed by \cite{Lomb1976} and \cite{Scargle1982} and had become a widely used method to detect periodic signals in unevenly sampled data.
 It is mathematically equivalent to a sinusoidal fit with a form of

 where $a$ is the amplitude, $P$ is the period, and $\phi$ is the phase.
-Compared to the LS periodogram, the GLS periodogram additionally includes an offset term in the sinusoidal fit.
-The advantage of this generalisation is that it provides a more accurate period prediction and a better determination of the spectral intensity \citep{Zechmeister2009}.
+Compared to the LSP, the GLSP additionally includes an offset term in the sinusoidal fit.
+The advantage of this generalization is that it provides a more accurate period prediction and a better determination of the spectral intensity \citep{Zechmeister2009}.

-We calculate the GLS periodogram over a period range between 200 days and $T_{\rm span}$, where $T_{\rm span}$ is the time span of the light curve.
+We calculate the GLSP over a period range between 50 days and $T_{\rm span}$, where $T_{\rm span}$ is the time span of the light curve.
 We assign the best period $P_{\rm GLS}$ corresponding to the largest periodogram peak and then perform a sinusoidal fit with the period fixed to $P_{\rm GLS}$.
 As such, we obtain the amplitude $a_0$ of the best-fit sinusoidal function and the residuals by subtracting the best-fit sinusoidal function from the light curve.
 Following \cite{Horne1986}, we define a signal-to-noise (S/N) ratio as $\xi=a_0^2/2\sigma_r^2$, where $\sigma_r$ is the standard deviation of the residuals.
 This ratio measures the power arising from the periodic signal relative to the power from the noise.
-We require the periodic candidates to satisfy the criterion: 1) $\xi>4.0$ so as to select out the statistically significant peak; and 2) $N_{\rm cycle} = T_{\rm span}/P_{\rm GLS}>1.5$ so as to ensure at least 1.5 cycles of periodicity in the light curve.
+We require the periodic candidates to satisfy the criterion: 1) $\xi>4.0$ so as to select out the statistically significant peak; and 2) $N_{\rm cycle} = T_{\rm span}/P_{\rm GLS}>1.5$ to ensure at least 1.5 cycles of periodicity in the light curve.